-If the issue is still present, or if you were unable to run SFC scan before, try running it again.
-Once the SFC scan is finished, the issue should be resolved.
+If the issue is still present or you could not run an SFC scan before, try re-running it.
+Once the SFC scan is finished, the problem should be resolved.

-Several users reported that DISM scan fixed the problem on their PC, so feel free to try it out.
+Several users reported that the DISM scan fixed the problem on their PC, so feel free to try it out.

-- Go to Search, type services.msc and hit Enter.
+- Type services.msc and hit Enter.

 - Remote Procedure Call (RPC)

 - DCOM Server Process Launcher

 - RPC Endpoint Mapper